 Pursuant to the terms of the 2006 Purchase Agreement, the Company issued the 2006 Debentures in an aggregate principal amount of \$1,694,250 to the 2006 Purchasers.
 The 2006 Debentures are subject to an original issue discount of 20.318% resulting in proceeds to the Company of \$1,350,000 from the transaction.
 The 2006 Debentures were due on October 25, 2008.
 The 2006 Debentures are convertible, at the option of the 2006 Purchasers, at any time prior to payment in full, into shares of common stock of the Company.
-As a result of the full ratchet anti-dilution provision the current conversion price is \$0.01 per share (the "2006 Debentures in equal installments on a monthly basis resulting in a complete repayment by the maturity date (the "Monthly Redemption Amounts").
+As a result of the full ratchet anti-dilution provision the current conversion price is \$0.01 per share (the "2006 Conversion Price").
+Beginning on the first of the month beginning February 1, 2007, the Company was required to amortize the 2006 Debentures in equal installments on a monthly basis resulting in a complete repayment by the maturity date (the "Monthly Redemption Amounts").
 The Monthly Redemption Amounts could have been paid in cash or in shares, subject to certain restrictions.
 If the Company chose to make any Monthly Redemption Amount payment in shares of common stock, the price per share would have been the lesser of the Conversion Price then in effect and 85% of the weighted average price for the 10-trading days prior to the due date of the Monthly Redemption Amount.
 The Company did not make any of the required monthly redemption payments.

 Pursuant to the provisions of the 2006 Debentures, such non-payment was an event of default and penalty interest has accrued on the unpaid redemption balance at an interest rate equal to the lower of 18% per annum and the maximum rate permitted by applicable law.
 In addition, each of the 2006 Purchasers has the right to accelerate the cash repayment of at least 130% of the outstanding principal amount of the 2006 Debenture (plus accrued but unpaid liquidated damages and interest) and to sell substantially all of the Company's assets pursuant to the provisions of the 2006 Security Agreement to satisfy any such unpaid balance.
 On June 6, 2008, the Company received notification from Bristol Investment Fund, Ltd ("Bristol"), that the collateral held under the 2006 Security Agreement would be sold to the highest qualified bidder on Thursday, June 19, 2008.
 On June 19, 2008, the Company received a Notice of Disposition of Collateral from Bristol in which Bristol notified the Company that Bristol, acting as the agent for itself and the three other 2006 Purchasers, purchased certain assets held as collateral under the 2006 Security Agreement.
-Bristol purchased 111,025 shares of common stock of BioCheck, Inc., the Company's majority owned subsidiary of OXIS, for a credit bid of \$10,000.
-In December 2005, OXIS purchased the 111,025 shares of common stock of BioCheck, Inc., a wholly owned subsidiary of OXIS, for a credit bid of \$10,000.
-In December 2005, OXIS purchased the 111,025 shares of common stock of BioCheck, Inc., a wholly owned subsidiary of OXIS, for a credit bid of \$60,000 to the aggregate amount due under the 2006 Debentures, plus fees and charges due through June 19, 2008, Bristol notified the Company remains obligated to the 2006 Purchasers in a deficiency in an aggregate amount of \$60,000 as of June 19, 2008.
+Bristol purchased 111,025 shares of common stock of BioCheck, Inc., the Company's majority owned subsidiary, on a credit bid of \$50,000, and Bristol also purchased 1,000 shares of the capital stock of OXIS Therapeutics, Inc., a wholly owned subsidiary of OXIS, for a credit bid of \$10,000.
+In December 2005, OXIS purchased the 111,025 shares of common stock of BioCheck, Inc. for \$3,060,000.
+After crediting the aggregate amount of \$60,000 to the aggregate amount due under the 2006 Debentures, plus fees and charges due through June 19, 2008, Bristol notified the Company that the Company remains obligated to the 2006 Purchasers in a deficiency in an aggregate amount of \$2,688,000 as of June 19, 2008.
 As a result of the disposition of the collateral, the Company recorded a net loss aggregating \$2,978,000.